Scott the Woz: Reception

-Scott the Woz has received a generally positive reception from critics and writers.
+Scott The Woz has received positive reception from critics and writers.
 A 2020 listicle from Innovation & Tech Todays Anthony Elio named Scott the Woz as one of the five best YouTube channels for gamers, and Florian Thibodeau of Jeux.ca called Wozniak his favorite YouTuber.

 The series has been praised for its humor and writing, described by Screen Rants Pio Nepomuceno as "zany, off-kilter, and outlandish" in a ranking of the series' best episodes.
 Reviewing Scott the Woz for PC Games, Lukas Schmid hailed the series' comedic script as "perfect", writing that no cuts feel pointless and that running gags are established without overuse.
 Schmid, however, noted repetitive lines – commenting that statements are sometimes repeated word for word only three sentences later – but admitted that this might make the videos easier to follow.
 Kennedy Unthank from Plugged In called it a "fun" and "entertaining" show, but voiced a disliking towards aspects of the script that he found unsuitable for younger children.
 He criticized crude jokes, such as the referral of condoms as "a college essential", and disapproved of the use of swearing; whilst words such as fuck and shit are censored, he noticed that other words, such as dick and bitch are not.

 The series' characters and universe have also received positive reception, having been called absurd or surreal.
 Schmid called the cast of Wozniak and his friends fast-paced and funny, and particularly praised Wozniak's fictional portrayal of himself as an exaggerated character that still remains authentic.